 - 1. Solve problems involving vectors in polar coordinates and rectangular coordinates using vector addition, subtraction, multiplication (dot and cross products), and including finding magnitudes of vectors and angles between vectors. - 2.
 Know the basic and fundamental units in the S.I. system and the English system.
 Be able to use dimensional analysis and be able to convert units.
 Be able to perform order of magnitude calculations. - 3.
-Restate Newton's Laws of Motion.
-Solve vector problems using Newton's Laws.
+Restate Newton's laws of motion.
+Solve vector problems using Newton's laws.
 In doing this, employ the knowledge of friction (static and kinetic) and uniform circular motion.
 Derive the expression for centripetal acceleration for uniform circular motion.
 Draw free-body diagrams. - 4.
 Define work, kinetic energy and potential energy.
 Compute work for constant and variables forces.
 Demonstrate the use of the work-energy theorem and the conservation of energy.
 Define the concepts of linear momentum, impulse, center-of-mass (conservation of momentum), and demonstrate understanding by solving problems in one and two dimensions. - 5.
-Be able to solve problems using Newton's law of gravity. - 6.
+Be able to solve problems using Newton's law of gravitation and to understand orbital motion. - 6.
 Work problems in rotational kinematics and rotational dynamics.
-Be able to use energy methods in rotational motion.
+Be able to use energy methods in rotational motion. - 7.
+Solve rigid body equilibrium problems.